What is Gratitude Graffiti?

 Click here to access the week 4 Gratitude Board from 4/25 – 5/1

 To get started, click on the current week’s link above and read the prompt once the page loads.
 Then, click on a colored sticky note icon in the top right corner.
 Type your message and format your sticky.
 Next, choose a location for your “art”.
 The Gratitude Board goes beyond what the screen initially displays.
 Use the grid in the bottom right corner to navigate around the board and view the additions of others.
 Visit and add to the boards as much as you’d like during the corresponding week.

-Any questions related to health and wellness offerings for Kent State University faculty and staff should be directed to Kim Hauge, director of Employee Wellness, at 330-672-7505, or email@example.com.
-You also may visit the employee wellness homepage at www.kent.edu/hr/benefits/wellness.
+Any questions related to health and wellness offerings for Kent State University faculty and staff should be directed to Kim Hauge, executive director of Employee Wellness and Health Promotion, at 330-672-7505, or firstname.lastname@example.org.
+You also may visit the employee wellness homepage at www.kent.edu/hr/wellness.